OpenJVS/OpenJVS-Legacy/docs/Installation.md

 Making the JVSE project is simple and can be done on any computer with the correct setup.
 The steps are listed below, and then explained in more detail later on.

 - Make sure `build-essential` and `git` is installed on your linux computer.
-- Clone the repository.
+- Clone the repository using `git clone http://github.com/bobbydilley/OpenJVS`
 - Goto the `scripts` directory and run `./install`.
-- Modify the `~/.openjvs` file to your needs.
+- Modify the `~/.openjvs/global_config` file to your needs.
 - Run `sudo openjvs` from anywhere.

 ### Installing the requirements